How does a Binary MLM Plan Work?

 SV is less on the left leg, hence it is the ‘weak leg’ and the right leg with higher SV is the ‘strong leg’.

 Bonus calculations are made based on this weak leg i.e. 500 SV.
 So, if the bonus is set to 10% then the bonus will be 10% of 500 SV which is equal to $50.

 The rest 600 SV on the right leg after the bonus calculation is carried forward to the next binary cycle.

 2. Sales ratio based binary commissions:

-Some companies set commission payout criteria based on sales ratio or pair ratio.
+Some companies set binary commission payout criteria based on sales ratio or pair ratio.
 Most common pairing ratios or sales ratios in binary scheme are,

 - 1:1 sales ratio

 Note: In a binary MLM plan formula, commissions are paid or the binary payout cycle is set on a daily, weekly, monthly, or periodic basis.